Calvin College College Financial Aid Presentation – for all college going families

 Tips for completing the FAFSA

 Tip 1: Get a PIN.
 To sign your FAFSA electronically, you (and your parent, if you are dependent) need a US Department of Education PIN.
-If you don’t already have one, apply now at www.pin.ed.gov.
+If you don’t already have one, Create your FSA ID.
 Your FAFSA will be processed faster if you sign using a PIN.

 Tip 2: Print the Pre-Application Worksheet.
 Some students find it helpful to complete the Pre-Application Worksheet before completing their online FAFSA.
 Since the questions on the paper FAFSA are numbered differently from the online FAFSA, using the Worksheet will help you stay on track as you go along.